What are the common sleep problems?

 > Cognitive therapy – you will be introduced to proven techniques that allow you to replace negative thoughts about sleep to more positive compassionate thoughts such as “If I relax peacefully in bed, my body will take care of itself”.

-We also recommend you consult with your GP to obtain a referral to Positive Wellbeing Psychology, as a medical check-up allows for thorough assessment of all other possible health issue that may be affecting your sleep.
+Our team recommend you consult with your regular GP to obtain a referral to Positive Wellbeing Psychology, as a medical check-up allows for thorough assessment of all other possible health issue that may be affecting your sleep.
 Some people with sleep problems may also benefit from a combination of medication adjunct to seeing a Psychologist.